It’s no secret that we are more surrounded by news than ever before.

 Public relations (or “PR”) professionals distribute press releases in practically every industry.
 Working on behalf of the organizations that hire them or as the representative of the companies they work for, these pros leverage their expertise to maximize the publicity of every release.

 While it's possible for organizations to approach journalists and media outlets themselves (a tactic most often utilized by small businesses or companies with limited resources), most would feel more comfortable utilizing a PR professional.
-PR pros have a lot experience knowing which outlets to target for the biggest rewards, and how to best approach them.
+PR pros have a lot experience knowing which outlets to target for the biggest rewards, and how to best approach them to acquire media coverage.

 Additionally, PR professionals have developed relationships with individual journalists in various industries.
 Many of them pay to access press release distribution services; publishing content there can expose it to a broader audience.